bryantd720/configure-test-vpn/README.md

 <img src="https://i.imgur.com/2xDJUA0.png" height="80%" width="80%" alt="Disk Sanitization Steps" />
 </P>
 <p>
 Surfing the internet (or unsecure network), the browser now "thinks" the VM's location and IP address are in Japan.
-When trying to access www.google.com, it now returns the Japanese version of that url.
+When trying to access www.google.com, for instance, it returns the Japanese version of that URL.
 </p>
 <br />